 It is estimated that BDD affects 4% of women and 1% of men (2).
 It can affect anyone, of any gender and any age, but it usually develops in teenagers and young adults.

 It is more common in people who have other mental health issues, such as depression or generalised anxiety disorder.
 Body dysmorphia can also exist alongside eating disorders such as anorexia nervosa and bulimia, however not all people with an eating disorder necessarily have body dysmorphia.

 Body dysmorphic disorder should be taken very seriously as people experience high levels of distress frequently feeling anxious, ashamed, disgusted and depressed.
-It can lead to severe depression and anxiety, self-harming behaviour and even suicidal ideation.
+It can lead to severe depression and anxiety, self-harming behaviour and suicidal ideation.

 What are the signs of body dysmorphic disorder?

 Body dysmorphia can have a serious impact on a person’s life, especially when severe.
 A person with BDD may:

 - spend a lot of time looking in the mirror (spending hours every day checking their ‘flaw’ and attempting to camouflage or change it)

 - comparing themselves to how other people look